BetterStackHQ/terraform-provider-better-uptime/docs/resources/betteruptime_policy.md

 - **step_members** (Block List) An array of escalation policy steps members. (see [below for nested schema](#nestedblock--steps--step_members))
 - **time_from** (String) A time from which the branching rule will be executed.
 Use HH:MM format.
 Used when step type is branching.
 - **time_to** (String) A time at which the branching rule will step being executed.
 Use HH:MM format.
 Used when step type is branching.
 - **timezone** (String) What timezone to use when evaluating time based branching rules.
 Used when step type is branching.
+The accepted values can be found in the Rails TimeZone documentation. https://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html
 - **urgency_id** (Number) Which urgency to use for this step.

 <a id="nestedblock--steps--step_members"></a>